-A child prodigy who memorised the names and populations of Norway’s 430 municipalities as a five-year-old, he claimed the grandmaster title at 13 and was christened “the Mozart of Chess” by the Washington Post.
+A child prodigy who memorised the names and populations of Norway’s 430 municipalities as a five-year-old, Magnus claimed the grandmaster title at 13 and was christened “the Mozart of Chess” by the Washington Post.
 His progress never stopped, and on the 1st January 2010, aged 19, he became the youngest player in history to rank as world no. 1.
-Although he disappointed many chess fans later that year by announcing his withdrawal from the World Championship series he went to open up a huge ratings gap over his rivals and eventually surpassed Garry Kasparov’s record 2851 rating.
+Although he disappointed many chess fans later that year by announcing his withdrawal from the World Championship cycle he went on to open up a huge ratings gap over his rivals and eventually surpassed Garry Kasparov’s record 2851 rating.

 actually coached Carlsen for a year in 2009/10, but stylistically they could

 hardly be more different.
 Claiming to work little outside of tournaments,

 Carlsen often chooses what seem to be harmless opening moves, but then time and